Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

     "XbKStatusCodeNameTwo": ["KX13StatusCodeNameTwo", "AnotherKX13StatusCodeName"]
   }
   ```

+  Based on the order status mapping, the `OrderStatusID` field is populated appropriately, linking to the key Xperience by Kentico [order status](https://docs.kentico.com/x/commerce_order_statuses_xp).

   Some system fields in Kentico Xperience 13 are no longer used in Xperience by Kentico, in case you want to migrate them, you have to specify their names in the `appsettings.json` file using the `IncludeOrderSystemFields`, `IncludeOrderItemsSystemFields`, and `IncludeOrderAddressSystemFields` configuration options.
 The specified fields are migrated to the respective database tables in the order in which they were specified.
 As an example take the following `Commerce_Order` columns.